nextnanopy/nextnanopy/README.md

 ## History of changes

+### Version 0.1.17 (Jun 07th, 2023)
+* fixed a bug with nnp.shapes.GdsPolygons.get_obelisks
+* get_obelisks can be used again.
+The usage is deprecated, nnp.shapes.GdsPolygons.get_polygonal_prisms is prefered way to convert gds to nextnano++ structure

 ### Vesrion 0.1.16 (Apr 25th, 2023)
 * nextnanopy now supports python 3.10!
 * The execute_sweep function has been updated to include a new parameter, separate_sweep_dir, which allows the user to specify whether the output files should be saved in a separate directory or a common output directory.